capjamesg/no-cruft-jekyll/README.md

     $ gem install no-cruft-jekyll

-## Usage
+## Features

-TODO: Write usage instructions here.
-Describe your available layouts, includes, sass and/or assets.
+- Written using semantic HTML
+- CSS file fits in 4Kb
+- Offers an RSS feed
+- Minimal design
+- A blog feed page

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
+Bug reports and pull requests are welcome on GitHub at https://github.com/jamesgoca/no-cruft-jekyll.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development